-Capita Oak is one of the biggest names in the rising wave of reveal of financial scams revolving around self-invested personal pensions (Sipps).
-Here’s what you need to know about the Sipp provider.
+Capita Oak is one of the biggest names in the rising wave of reveal of financial scams where people have invested their pension pots.
+Here’s what you need to know about the pension scheme.

 Capita Oak was shut down a few years ago.
 The shutdown came after it emerged that not only had they mis-sold and mishandled pension products, but also been part of a mass scam.